Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Is mango wood suitable for intensive use?

 Yes.
 Mango wood is a hard wood type that can easily handle daily use.
-With normal maintenance, a mango wood furniture piece will last for decades.
+With normal maintenance, a mango wood piece of furniture will last for decades.

 Is it true that no two mango wood furniture pieces are the same?